 When Rotating Tyres, the Following Points Should Be Kept in Mind

 - Thoroughly examine each tyre for possible sidewall or tread damage.
+The legal treadwear limit is 1.6 mm after which the tyre needs to be replaced.

 - Check the tyre’s age for a comprehensive health check.
 Tyres are prone to becoming unsafe as they age.
 Refer to the last four digits of the DOT code to find out its age.